STRML/flow-bluebird/README.md

 Attempting to override builtin Promise with Bluebird and make async/await work.

-This appears to work, but I'm unuse of the ramifications of redefining $await from:
+This test is with Flow 0.20.1.

+In the `possibleSolution` branch, I define `$await` from:

 ```js
 declare function $await<T>(p: Promise<T> | T): T;